 Label Your Butterfly Sensory Bottles for Preschool

 I made small labels for our butterfly sensory bottles.
 They worked well with the Voss water bottles that we used.
 I ran them through the laminator before taping them to the outside of the discovery bottles.

 The free printable version of these labels are available to members of Fun-A-Day’s free email community.
-Click the button below to sign up for the email newsletter and get the labels as a freebie.
+If you’re already a member, click on the button below and enter your information to get the printable sent to your email inbox.

 Not a member?
 No worries!
 Click on the button below and enter your information to join us.
 You’ll get the printable sent to your inbox as a welcome gift.